samtron1412/docs/misc/common-term.md

 When data is processed, organized, structured or presented in a given context so as to make it useful, it is called information.

+- energy: the capability to do work
+- information: the capability to distinguish possibilities
+    + info is represented by bit => 1 bit to distinguish two possibilities
+    + info is represented by qbit => 1 qbit can distinguish more than two possibilities

 # Knowledge - Understanding

 Knowledge is a combination of information, experience and insight.